cmsc330fall24/fall2024/projects/project0.md

 1. Firstly, install the basic dependencies:
     - Run `sudo apt update` to update your local package listing
-    - Run `sudo apt install ocaml ocaml-native-compilers camlp4 make m4 curl libssl-dev pkg-config graphviz`
+    - Run `sudo apt install ocaml-native-compilers camlp4 make m4 curl libssl-dev pkg-config graphviz`
 2. Install and initialize the OCaml package manager
     - Run `sh <(curl -sL https://raw.githubusercontent.com/ocaml/opam/master/shell/install.sh)` (when prompted for the installation location, just hit enter to select the default)
       - Run `opam --version`.
 You should be on version 2 (followed by some versions, just make sure the major version is 2).
 Check out [the manual](https://opam.ocaml.org/doc/Install.html) if this is not the case, you may have to follow special directions for your particular operating system and version.